hazelcast/hazelcast/hazelcast-documentation/src/HazelcastSimulator/ExecutingASimulatorTest.md

 ## Executing a Simulator Test

 After you install and prepare the Hazelcast Simulator for your environment, it is time to perform a test.

-In the following sections, you are going to learn how to run a test from the scratch.
+In the following sections, you are going to verify the setup by running a simple map test with a string as key and value.
+You can start with create working directory.

+	mkdir simulator-example

+A path of working directory need to be visible in the output of the provisioner/coordinator.

 ### Creating and editing properties file